bkry-code/simple-web-tasklist/readme.md

 - 1.0: first stable version
 - 1.1: progress bars + change task title + several bugfixes
 - 1.1.1: bugfix: progress bar was not green if task was done and overdue
+- 1.1.2: bugfix: task was OVERdue even on planned day, not the next day

 #### 1.1:
 - change task title